 Long-Term Incentives.
-As described in more detail under "Long-Term Incentives-Performance Measures for the Performance Period Ending in Fiscal 2019" on page 41, the three-year cumulative corporate performance for fiscal 2017 to fiscal 2019 (reflective of adjustments made based on defined adjustment events, which, among other things, resulted in the exclusion of all financial impacts related to the CMW acquisition) resulted in a payout of 122.06% of target:
+As described in more detail under "Long-Term Incentives-Performance Measures for the Performance Period Ending in Fiscal 2020" beginning on page 40, the three-year cumulative corporate performance for our three-year performance share awards is adjusted to reflect predefined adjustment events, which for fiscal 2018 to fiscal 2020, resulted in the exclusion of all financial impacts related to the CMW and Venture Products acquisitions.
+We did not adjust our performance measures or goals which were set at the beginning of fiscal 2018 as a result of the COVID-19 pandemic.
+Primarily as a result of the exclusion of the CMW and Venture Products acquisitions from fiscal 2019 and fiscal 2020 financial results, respectively, the payout for our fiscal 2018 to fiscal 2020 performance share awards was only 68.6% of target:

-Fiscal 2017 to Fiscal 2019 Performance Measures Threshold (40% payout) Target (100% payout) Maximum (200% payout) Actual 40% cumulative corporate net income \$899,352 plus after-tax interest (in thousands) \$672,901 \$841,126 \$953,273 (between target and maximum) 30% cumulative corporate revenue \$7,783,380 (in thousands) \$7,496,834 \$7,963,555 \$8,419,010 (between threshold and target) 30% cumulative corporate average 7.11110 net assets turns 5.80531 6.82977 7.85424 (between target and maximum) Fiscal 2017 to fiscal 2019 performance share award payout 122.06% of target periorinance snare awaru payout 122.00 /0 OI larget
+Fiscal 2018 to Fiscal 2020 Performance Measures Threshold (40% payout) Target (100% payout) Maximum (200% payout) Actual 50% cumulative corporate net income plus 700 705 \$914,197 after-tax interest (in thousands) \$788,735 \$985,919 \$1,183,103 (between threshold and target) 20% cumulative corporate revenue \$7,921,132 (in thousands) \$7,848,871 \$8,336,515 \$8,814,440 (between threshold and target) 30% cumulative corporate average 6.73214 net assets turns 6.11783 7.19745 8.27707 (between threshold and target) Fiscal 2018 to fiscal 2020 performance share award payout 68.6% of target

-^{} Cumulative corporate net income plus after-tax interest is defined as net earnings plus interest expense, net of taxes.
+Cumulative corporate net income plus after-tax interest is defined as net earnings plus interest expense, net of taxes.

 How We Make Compensation Decisions.
 There are several elements to our executive officer compensation decision-making, which we believe allow us to most effectively implement our established compensation philosophy.
-The Compensation & Human Resources Committee, its independent external compensation consultant and Management all have a role in decision making for executive officer compensation.
+The Compensation & Human Resources Committee, its independent external compensation consultant and Management all have a role in the decision making process for executive officer compensation.
 These roles are described below: